-Fairfield is opening its doors and garden as part of Oxford Open Doors
+Fairfield opened its doors and garden as part of Oxford Open Doors

-Fairfield is opening its doors and garden as a venue in this weekend’s Oxford Open Doors.
+Fairfield opened its doors and garden as a venue in this year’s Oxford Open Doors.

 Oxford Open Doors is an annual event organised by Oxford Preservation Trust and the University of Oxford.
 It is a weekend when Oxford residents are invited to celebrate the city they live in, its places, spaces and, most of all, its people by exploring behind doors that are usually closed to the public.

-Fairfield is open on Saturday 8th September from 2pm – 5pm when visitors will be able to wander around the garden to see the orchard and the 50-year-old rose garden.
-Tea and refreshments will be available in the main hub area of the new care home where the residents will enjoy talking to visitors about life in their new home.
-There will be an opportunity for visitors to have a guided tour of the communal areas on request.
+Fairfield was open on Saturday 8th September from 2pm – 5pm when visitors were able to wander around the garden to see the orchard and the 50-year-old rose garden.
+Tea and refreshments were served in the main hub area of the new care home where the residents enjoyed talking to visitors about life in their new home.
+Visitors had an opportunity to have a guided tour of the communal areas on request.

-John Cole, chair of trustees said, “We are looking forward to being part of Oxford Open Doors and welcoming visitors to Fairfield.
+John Cole, chair of trustees said, “We enjoyed being part of Oxford Open Doors and welcoming visitors to Fairfield.
 Oxford Open Doors is a wonderful opportunity to have a look at parts of the city that are not usually accessible, including our lovely rose garden and orchard.”

-Oxford Open Doors runs from 8th to 9th September.
+Oxford Open Doors was from 8th to 9th September 2018.
 For more details visit https://www.oxfordpreservation.org.uk/content/ood-events